OSHE-Github/MultiFX/docs/offboard.md

 # Offboard Configuration

-At start, the MultiFX GUI will scan for USB drives that contain configuration data by matching a directory with `/dev/sd*/multifx`.
-In Linux, all USB drives will match `/dev/sd*`, so on the user end, you must plug in a USB with the folder `multifx` in the root directory.
+At start, the MultiFX GUI will scan for USB drives that contain configuration data by matching a directory with `/run/media/{username}/{device}/multifx`.
+This should support any type of external drive, but was only tested on USB drives.
+Some distros might map to a different location.
+Depending on your system, you may need to change the value of `USB_DIR` in `offboard.py`.

 For simplicity, everything in that directory will be copied to the app's config directory on startup whenever possible with `try_load()` in `offboard.py`.